akosgarai/playground_engine/pkg/model/README.md

 This predefined model represents a "composite object".
 This model contains 2 cuboids or cylinders, 'Pole' and 'Top' and a sphere 'Bulb'.
 It has 2 implementation.
 One is from plane materials, and another one that is textured.
 In the material version, the pole and the top is cuboid, in the textured one, they are cylinders.

+### StreetLampBuilder

+This is a builder for the StreetLamp model.

+- `position` - the bottom position of the pole mesh.
+- `poleLength` - the length of the pole mesh.
+- `rotationX` - the rotation (x axis) of the pole mesh.
+- `rotationY` - the rotation (y axis) of the pole mesh.
+- `rotationZ` - the rotation (z axis) of the pole mesh.
+- `assetsBaseDir` - In case of textured room, we have to know where are the assets.
+- `wrapper` the wrapper pkg (interfaces.GLWrapper) for the gl functions.
+It can be set with the `SetGlWrapper` function.
+- `bulbMaterial` - the material of the bulb.
+It is also used as the color componenets of the spot lightsource.
+- `constantTerm` - the constant term of the lightsource.
+- `linearTerm` - the linear term of the lightsource.
+- `quadraticTerm` - the quadratic term of the lightsource.
+- `cutoff` - the cutoff parameter of the spot lightsource.
+- `outerCutOff` - the outer cutoff parameter of the spot lightsource.
+- `lampOn` - if this flag is on, the lamp will be turned on.

+For modeling a spotlight, we need to know the position and the direction of the lightsource.
+The position could be calculated from the position and the length of the pole mesh, and it's rotations.
+The direction could be also calculated from the rotations.

 ## Room model

 It is a cuboid object that contains a door like surface.
 The door could be opened and closed.
 It's movement is animated.